Weilbyte/PVEDiscordDark/README.md

 bash <(curl -s https://raw.githubusercontent.com/Weilbyte/PVEDiscordDark/master/PVEDiscordDark.sh ) install
 ```

-Note that you will need to run the install command every time `pve-manager` is updated (i.e. after every Proxmox update)

 ## Uninstallation
  To uninstall the theme, simply run the utility with the `uninstall` command.
-Clearing browser cache is necessary to see the changes.

 ## Installer & Security
 The new installer relies on the `/meta/supported` and `/meta/imagelist` files being present in the repository.
 It also includes a silent mode.
 Run `bash PVEDiscordDark.sh -h` for usage instructions.